EU Electronic Signature Levels (eIDAS): What's the Difference Between Simple, Advanced, and Qualified Signatures?

 SES (Simple Electronic Signature) is the simplest signature level.
 It can be, for example:

-• An "I accept the terms" checkbox on a web form
+- A 'I accept the terms' checkbox on a web form

 AES – Advanced Electronic Signature

-1. It is uniquely linked to the signatory
+- The signature is uniquely linked to the signer

-What this means in practice: when you send a customer agreement for signature through EpicSign and the customer authenticates with their bank credentials, it is an AES-level signature.
-For most commercial agreements, this is perfectly adequate.
+What this means in practice: when you send a client contract for signature via EpicSign and the client authenticates with online banking credentials, this is an AES-level signature.
+This is sufficient for most commercial agreements.

 QES – Qualified Electronic Signature

-1. A qualified certificate issued by a qualified trust service provider
+- A certificate issued by an accredited trust service provider (Qualified Certificate)

 When is each level sufficient?